 - Should be the smallest heading in your paper

-Here is a visual example of the levels of headings:
+Here is a visual APA format template for levels of headings:

 Bullying in Juvenile Detention Centers (Level 1)

 Negative Outcomes of Bullying in Detention Centers (Level 2)

 Withdrawal from peers (Level 5)